paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-141-miscellaneous-procurement-provisions.md

 <a id="section-2410i"></a>
 ## § 2410i.
 Prohibition on contracting with entities that comply with the secondary Arab boycott of Israel
-**(a) Policy.—** Under section 3(5)(A) of the Export Administration Act of 1979 (50 U.S.C.
-App.
-2402(5)(A)), it is the policy of the United States to oppose restrictive trade practices or boycotts fostered or imposed by foreign countries against other countries friendly to the United States or against any other United States person.
+**(a) Policy.—** Under section 3(5)(A) of the Export Administration Act of 1979 ([50 U.S.C.
+4602(5)(A)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section4602/5/A&num=0&edition=prelim)), it is the policy of the United States to oppose restrictive trade practices or boycotts fostered or imposed by foreign countries against other countries friendly to the United States or against any other United States person.

 **(b) Prohibition.—**